kstenerud/concise-encoding/ce-structure.md

 **To artificially complete a truncated document**:

- * Incomplete fields that are not containers **MUST** be discarded.
+ * Incomplete objects that are not containers **MUST** be discarded.
- * Any still-open containers **MUST** be artificially closed.
+ * Any still-open containers **MUST** be artificially closed by inserting appropriate "end of container" events until the top-level object is closed.

-The artificialy completed document is returned to the caller along with an indication that the document was truncated.
+The artificialy completed document is returned to the caller along with an indication that the document has been truncated.